 Second Wind came together initially as a music collaboration between husband and wife Pattie and Marc Davidson and Marc's architectural colleague and friend David Noferi.
 The group later added local resident Tom Gallo on mandolin and drums.
+The group has now expanded its “family” as Second Wind and Friends with the addition of Charlie Horvitz, an accomplished musician providing instrumental leads on guitar and bass, with supporting vocals.
 The blending of acoustical guitar, banjo, bass, mandolin, and accordion created an opportunity to build a repertoire that bridges folk, bluegrass, country, jazz, pop, and unique 20s and 30s French standards.
 From the Beatles' classic "Your Mother Should Know", Second Wind established its by-line: Songs Your Mother Should Know.

 Pattie and Marc Davidson met while both were attending the University of Houston, 1971.
 Pattie was a French major, Marc in the School of Architecture.
 Both had roots playing and singing in folk groups; Pattie in the Dallas area, Marc from Southwest Louisiana (Lake Charles).
 It would be a unique moment that they would meet at an art department Halloween party where Marc was playing in a trio; Marc eventually abandoning the group to play and sing with the Dallas girl who could harmonize to a dog whistle!
 Their music ranged from Gordon Lightfoot, Neil Young, Bob Dylan to Marc's original songs.
 You would have been able to catch Pattie and Marc at Michaelangelo's Restaurant in Houston's Montrose district, summer evenings in 1972.
 Marriage, two wonderful "I love boys!", trips to beloved France, and 50 years later (wow!), Pattie and Marc are continuing the original roots that brought them together.